PostHog/posthog.com/contents/handbook/people/onboarding.md

 We got it down to **four rules for successful onboarding of an engineer**:

 1. Ship something together on day one – even if tiny!
 It feels great to hit the ground running, with a development environment all ready to go.
-2. Run 1:1 learning sessions with the new teammate and give them all the context they need to succeed.
+2. Run 1:1 learning sessions with the new teammate every day.
+Give them all the context they need to succeed.
 By the end of the onboarding, each team member present should've run at least one such session.
     <details>
       <summary>Looking for learning session ideas?</summary>
       <p>Here's a non-exhaustive list:</p>